lsrkthelibrarian/software-design-lab/templates/journal.md

 3/25/19 I've spent about an hour in the Learning the Python the Hardway tutorial and i know that Zed is using a different version of Python and a different text editor, but so far that hasn't been too big of a deal.
 I realized that in order to print anything using his directions, I had to add a "()" around the string.
 I've now gotten to Exercise 5 where he introduces "More Variables and Printing" and is using the "%" symbol to demonstrate a format string by using specialized format sequences.
 However, I can't get it to work and when I google the error I am getting "TypeError: unsupported operand type(s) for %: 'NoneType' and 'str'" I do not understand what the instructions for updating this are.
 I am now thinking that it's possibly an issue with the disparate versions of python??!!
 I am hesitant to move on before mastering this part of the lesson.
 I am going to move on to the next Lab Resource and attempt to learn specialized formatting of strings!

+I should say that I am very comfortable opening and using the command line now.
+And by very comfortable, I mean not scared of it at all.
+I look forward to a challenge that shakes me a little and disrupts my comfort.
+I've been using the tab and space key to toggle between programs and this, if nothing else, is the most useful skill I've acquired so far! :-)

+3/26/19 I'm now working on the Wikibooks Tutorial for learning python.
+I made my first mistake where I can learn from.
+When defining a variable and then trying to print it on the command line, quote marks are NOT needed.
+Okay, back to the tutorial now...

+I've spent another hour going through the Wikibooks tutorial and was able to get the %s special formatting to work this time, but not sure why!
+I'm now stuck on the Exercises in the Variables and Strings tutorial!
+I'm going to continue to tackle the exercises and also to take the Quiz at the end.
+I like that there are assessments built into this tutorial!

 ## Week Eight (3/27 to 4/2)